fanitaadamova/My-personal-React-Project-Softuni/README.md

 ##### CRUD OPERATIONS

  - GET to endpoint HOST/data/:collection/:id
-   The service return entry matching the given ID.
+   The service returns entry matching the given ID.
 Will return 404 if collection or entry do not exist - in that case will navigatе to not found page.
  - PUT to endpoint HOST/data/:collection/:id
    This request requires authorization and to update a single entry (the existing entry will be replaced).
 Only the owner of the resource can edit it.